What is matriculate?

 Advising Fellow Leadership Team members are unpaid volunteers who receive a monetary stipend.
 Some colleges may provide compensation or other opportunities for Advising Fellows, including the opportunity to receive course credit and/or work study.

-Matriculate is currently seeking Advising Fellow Leadership Teams at Cornell University and the University of California-Berkeley.
+Matriculate is currently seeking Advising Fellow Leadership Teams at Cornell University and Franklin & Marshall College.
 Interested candidates may apply here.

 “I value... finding a community on campus where I can automatically relate to others based on our experience with being a low-income student.
 Equally as satisfying has been being inspired by my high school fellow!